Ulrich Hauber

 Hauber joined the faculty of St. Ambrose College, where he served for 48 years.
 A nationally known biologist, Hauber was the author of many textbooks, pamphlets and articles.
 At St. Ambrose College, Hauber was the chairman of the Division of Natural Sciences before becoming the fifth president.
 In the four years he was president he finished the construction of Davis Hall and built Lewis Halls.
 Until Davis Hall was built the entire college had been contained in Ambrose Hall.
 He also improved the academic standards of the college, which was accredited by the North Central Association on March 24, 1927.
 After his term as president ended he returned to the classroom.
 In 1937 Pope Pius XI named Hauber a Domestic Prelate upon the nomination of Bishop Henry Rohlman.
 He also served as chaplain at the Carmelite Monastery in Bettendorf, Iowa.
 Msgr.
-Hauber died July 1, 1956, and was the first person to be laid to rest from the Christ the King Chapel.
+Hauber died July 1, 1956, and was the first person to be buried from the Christ the King Chapel.